How Teddy Sheringham won over Man Utd fans as The King’s successor

 But the manager will have taken great encouragement from his striker’s purple patch through the autumn, in which he notched seven goals in seven matches, starting with a decisive equaliser against Juventus during his first-ever European tie.

 He and Ryan Giggs demonstrated their understanding, with Sheringham spraying the ball out for the winger, who stood up a high cross to the far post for Sheringham to leap above the Juve defence and thunder home a sublime header.

-Sheringham later returned the compliment, reversing the ball into Giggs before the Welshman scored one of the best European goals Old Trafford has seen.
+Sheringham later returned the compliment, reversing the ball into Giggs before the Welshman scored with a wonderful effort inside the near post.